 Our common stock has been traded on The PORTAL Market, which is operated by the Nasdaq Stock Market, Inc., since July 2, 2007.
 Prior to that time, there was no market for our common stock.
-As of the date of this prospectus, the Company believes that a total of 653,798 shares of its common stock have been traded on The PORTAL Market since July 2, 2007.
+As of the date of this prospectus, the Company believes that a total of [ ] shares of its common stock have been traded on The PORTAL Market since July 2, 2007.
 To our knowledge, the sale prices for shares of our common stock traded on The PORTAL Market since July 2, 2007 have ranged between \$14.05 and \$15.00 per share.
-The most recent reported price was \$14.25.
-As of the date of this prospectus, there were approximately 515 holders of record of our common stock.
+The most recent reported price was \$[14.05].
+As of the date of this prospectus, there were approximately [ ] holders of record of our common stock.

-In connection with this offering, we have applied to list shares of our common stock on the Nasdaq Global Market under the symbol "OMGI."
+In connection with this offering, we intend to apply for listing of our common stock on the Nasdaq Global Market under the symbol "OMGI."